Pratham-T/ColourGame/README.md

 # ColourGame

-Simple Colour Guessing Game made on HTML/CSS/JS where the player has to guess the colour from Hex codes.
+Simple Colour Guessing Game made on HTML/CSS/JS where the player has to guess the colour from RCB codes.

 Enjoy!